Guestlogix/back-end-take-home/SUBMISSION.md

 ### About the code

+The project is written in C#.
 Because I used Visual Studio to create a default MVC project, a lot of the files I committed to Git are not related to the solution of the exercise.
-The important files to read through are as follows:
+The important files to go through are as follows:

 Guestlogix/Controllers/HomeController.cs: the index page endpoint